 Young Independent Researcher Groups: a Postdoc-Programme for Innovative, Interdisciplinary Teams

-With the support of the Österreich-Fonds the FWF is announcing the “Young Independent Researcher Groups”, a cooperation programme between the ÖAW and the FWF.
-The FWF invites applications to the call for the “Expression of Interest (EoI)”.
+With the support of the Österreich-Fonds the FWF will announce the “Young Independent Researcher Groups”, a cooperation programme between the ÖAW and the FWF in March 2020.
+The application must be submitted on the basis of the new guidelines by 30 July 2020 at the latest.
+From 23 March 2020 the registration for the Proposers' Day on 29 April 2020 is possible (Calendar).

-- An outstanding international team of young researchers (postdocs from Austria and abroad max.
-4 years after the doctorate)1 in all scientific disciplines2, especially in the humanities and social and cultural sciences, form a Young Independent Researcher Group at Austrian research institutions.
+- An outstanding international team of young researchers (postdocs from Austria and abroad min.
+1 year to max.
+5 years after the doctorate)1 in all scientific disciplines2, especially in the humanities and social and cultural sciences, form a Young Independent Researcher Group at Austrian research institutions.

 - One researcher acts as the coordinator for the Young Independent Researcher Group; each researcher may take part in only one proposal for a Young Independent Researcher Group.